MivelDevelopment/book-it/README.md

 #### Login

-When you first load this app and you're not authenticated, the login screen appears.
+When you first load the app, user is cleared from localStorage.
+Because you're not authenticated, the login screen appears.
 You can choose to signup or to login.
 After successfully doing so, you are granted access to the rest of the app.